PonderLM-2: Pretraining LLM with Latent Thoughts in Continuous Space: Methodology

 \section{Methodology}

-In this section, we introduce our pretraining methodology, which trains a language model to first generate an intermediate latent thought before predicting the actual subsequent token.
-We first establish the notation for a standard Transformer-based language model.
-Given an input sequence $x = (x_1, x_2, \dots, x_T)$, the model processes the token embeddings $\mathbf{E}_t = [\mathbf{e}(x_1), \mathbf{e}(x_2), \dots, \mathbf{e}(x_t)]$ using a Transformer architecture.
-The operation can be formulated as:
+In this section, we introduce our pretraining method, which trains a language model to generate an intermediate latent thought before predicting the next token.
+For a standard Transformer LM, given an input sequence $x=(x_1,\dots,x_T)$, we compute token embeddings $\mathbf{E}_t=[\mathbf{e}(x_1),\dots,\mathbf{e}(x_t)]$ and obtain last-layer hidden states